 Solomon was the wisest ruler on earth, but if I have to live under any biblical earthly ruler I would rather live under the leadership of King David instead of Solomon.
 King David trusted in God for wisdom, and as mentioned above there is a difference between worldly mans wisdom and Godly wisdom.
 Whenever King David needed wisdom he went to God for it to make up for what he lacked, and so the Kingdom was ruled by God.
 Righteousness was imputed upon King David.
 Would you not want to live under a ruler who seeks God in all things?
 If King David had the gift of wisdom it might have become a hindrance because King David might not have sought God in making decisions.
 Solomon had the gift of wisdom and yet King David was in fact a far wiser ruler than Solomon because he had what is necessary – a heart for God, a relationship.

-In comparison, Solomon who at the beginning sought God, petitioned God for understanding and became the wisest King that ever lived.
-Notice however, the request itself was only for ‘understanding.’
-Solomon received both understanding and wisdom but did not ask for wisdom.
-I believe it was not only the request of Solomon God answered, but the prayer of King David found in 1 Chronicles 22:12.
+In comparison, Solomon who at the beginning sought God, petitioned God for understanding and in 2nd Chronicles for wisdom and knowledge and so became the wisest King that ever lived.
+God granted Solomon all of his request and even more, but I believe it was not only the request of Solomon God answered, but the prayer of King David found in 1st Chronicles 22:12.
 King David said to Solomon “Only may the Lord give you wisdom and understanding, and give you charge concerning Israel, that you may keep the law of the Lord your God.”
-Perhaps God granted wisdom to Solomon on behalf of King David.
+Perhaps God granted wisdom and understanding to Solomon on behalf of King David.
 However for much of his life Solomon failed to seek God whilst using the wisdom he had been granted; his heart did not remain for God alone.
-Solomon still retained the gift of wisdom, but God was often absent in his use of it and therefore the Kingdom was ruled by a worldly King, a self seeking King.
-By not seeking God first Solomon ruled with head knowledge and a lot of worldly wisdom, therefore we see the Kingdom led astray – into sin.
+Solomon still retained the gift of wisdom, but God was often absent in his use of it and therefore the Kingdom was ruled by a worldly and self seeking King.
+By not seeking God first Solomon ruled with head knowledge and a lot of worldly wisdom, therefore we witness the Kingdom being led astray – into sin.